Kojo Asemanyi

-Kojo Asemanyi is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Gomoa East Constituency in the Central Region on the ticket of the New Patriotic Party.
-An Elder of the Church of Pentecost and a Christian, he is a father.
-He is currently the Mayor of Cape Coast.
+Kojo Asemanyi is a Ghanaian politician and was a member of the Seventh Parliament of the Fourth Republic of Ghana representing the Gomoa East Constituency in the Central Region on the ticket of the New Patriotic Party.
+An Elder of the Church of Pentecost and a Christian, he is a husband and a father.

 Early life and education

 Asemanyi was born on 10 September 1979 and hails from Gomoa Buduatta in the Central Region of Ghana.
 He had his Higher National Diploma from the Cape Coast Polytechnic.
-He had his Bachelors' degree in Management Studies from the University of Cape Coast in 2011.
-He further had his Masters' degree in Public Administration in the University of Phoenix in Arizona in USA.
+He had his bachelor's degree in Management Studies from the University of Cape Coast in 2011.
+He further had his master's degree in Public Administration in the University of Phoenix in Arizona in USA.

 Career

 Asemanyi worked at the US Postal Service as a Rural Carrier Associate in Delaware in USA from 2013 to 2016.
 He was also a Program Officer at World Vision Ghana from 2005 to 2008.
 He was also a Sales supervisor for Tigo from 2008 to 2012.
 He was also a Production Associate for Nixon Uniforms from 2012 to 2013.